Photo of author, Vertech EditorialVertech EditorialinStudy Tips

 Most students type "explain photosynthesis" into ChatGPT and get a Wikipedia-style answer that goes in one ear and out the other.
 But the students who are actually using AI to learn?
-They are writing prompts that turn ChatGPT into a personalized tutor - one that quizzes them, adapts to their level, and forces them to think.
+They aren't looking for copy-paste shortcuts.
+They use ChatGPT as a Socratic study partner — utilizing active recall prompts to train their brains, test their logic, and expose gaps in their understanding.

 Named after the famous physicist who believed that if you cannot explain something simply, you do not understand it.
 This prompt forces ChatGPT to strip away jargon and give you the core idea.